Interstellar Soul. Voice & Keys.

 Christopher the Conquered wants you to read between the lines.
 That said, he’s got a damn good reason for naming his full-length debut album, I’m Giving Up On Rock & Roll [Maximum Ames Records].

-“I’m not referring to music,” he explains.
-“It’s the idea of Rock & Roll as a metaphor for living behind a mask.
-Sometimes in our lives, we realize we don't want to be the person everyone expects to be anymore.
+“The song isn't really about giving up on rock & roll,” he explains.
+“It’s about giving up on living as someone you're not.
+Sometimes in our lives, we realize we don't want to be the person everyone expects us to be anymore.
 It's ok to change.”

 “I wanted this to be a cohesive experience that takes listeners on a journey,” he goes on.
 “This album strips everything back; this is me.”